Battle of Kircholm: Battle

 Within 30 minutes, the Swedish cavalry was in full retreat on both flanks exposing the infantry in the centre to the hussars and the firepower of Chodkiewicz's infantry.
 The Swedish defeat was utter and complete.
 The army of Charles IX had lost at least 5,000 killed and 500 captured, or up to 7,600–8,000 killed, captured, and dispersed.
 The Polish-Lithuanian losses numbered only about 100 dead and 200 wounded, although the hussars, in particular, lost a large part of their trained battle horses.

+During the retreat, Charles IX's horse was shot from under him.
+At the risk of being surrounded and killed, Henrik Wrede a Swedish cavalry officer arrived and offered the king his horse.
+The king escaped on it leaving Wrede stranded.
+Wrede was subsequently surrounded and killed.

+A memorial stone in Salaspils (formerly Kircholm), Latvia, commemorating Henrik Wrede's sacrifice.

 As in all crushing victories in this period, the larger part of the Swedish losses were suffered during the retreat, made more difficult by the dense forests and marshes on the route back to Riga, many drowning crossing the Dvina.
 The Poles and Lithuanians spared few.
 Polish-Lithuanian casualties were light, in large part due to the speed of the victory.
 During the hussar's charges, it was the horses that took the greatest damage, the riders being largely protected by the body and heads of their horses.